What is an employee morale survey?

 It is essential to ask this question to your employees to understand what is the amount of workload an employee is assigned.
 Distribution of workload should be done judiciously, each member of the team should be aware of their roles and responsibilities along with the nature of work.

 6. Do you feel respected in your workplace?

 Respect is one of the most important factors in the workplace.
-If your employees don’t feel respected at the workplace, their morale will surely be dwindling.
+If your employees don’t feel respected in the workplace, their morale will surely be dwindling.
 It is important organizations treat their employees with utmost dignity.
 Through this employee morale survey, organizations can know if their employees feel the same way.

 7. What is the relationship you share with your supervisor or manager?

 A healthy work relation with supervisors or managers is a sign of high morale.
-If your employees respond positively to this question, there is little to worry about, but if the response to this question is negative then the organization needs to pull up their socks and think of bringing a paradigm shift to the work culture.
+If your employees respond positively to this question, there is little to worry about, but if the response to this question is negative then the organization needs to pull up their socks and think of bringing a paradigm shift to the workplace culture.

 8. Do you feel your organization cares about you?

 Keeping your employees happy is one way of showing concern.
 If for some reason your employees feel they are not taken care of by the organization they will not reciprocate the feeling of belonging to the organization.
-If you want your employees to be concerned towards the goals of the organization, take the first step by caring for your employees.
+If you want your employees to be concerned about the goals of the organization, take the first step by caring for your employees.

-Top level management in many organizations has started implementing an open door policy, where employees can go and speak the truth and still be confident that it won’t lead to anything drastic, like the employee losing his/her job.
+Top-level management in many organizations has started implementing an open-door policy, where employees can go and speak the truth and still be confident that it won’t lead to anything drastic, like the employee losing his/her job.
 Communication needs to be transparent, without biases and fear.